All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is Ozempic?

 Ozempic is the brand name for semaglutide at doses up to 2 mg, approved for improving blood sugar control in adults with type 2 diabetes.
-It is administered as a once-weekly subcutaneous injection.
-Ozempic
+It's administered as a once-weekly subcutaneous injection.
+Ozempic For a complete cost breakdown, see our cheapest GLP-1 without insurance.

-The same active ingredient, semaglutide, is available at a higher dose (2.4 mg) under the brand name Wegovy for chronic weight management.
-While Ozempic is not FDA-approved for weight loss, it is widely prescribed off-label for that purpose due to its significant appetite-suppressing effects.
+compounded formulations of the active ingredient, semaglutide, is available at a higher dose (2.4 mg) under the brand name Wegovy for chronic weight management.
+While Ozempic isn't FDA-approved for weight loss, it's widely prescribed off-label for that purpose due to its significant appetite-suppressing effects.

 Ozempic works by activating GLP-1 receptors throughout the body and brain.
 In the brain, these receptors are found in areas controlling hunger, satiety, reward processing, and impulse regulation, all of which are directly relevant to binge eating.